ComaszTyrulik/BasicCppSetup/README.md

 This section contains all required information to get you up and running.

 ### Prerequisites
 Project scripts use Python virtual environment and install all dependencies there.
 Because of this, the only required thing to install is [Python](https://www.python.org/downloads/).
 The minimum required version is `3.8`.
-When installing python, make sure to add it to your `PATH`.
+When installing, make sure to add it to your `PATH`.

-To make sure python is added to `PATH`, open your favorite terminal and type
+To verify that python is added to `PATH`, open your favorite terminal and type:

 ```shell
 python --version